apple/foundationdb/design/data-distributor-internals.md

 ## Components

 **Storage server (`struct TCServerInfo`):** DD creates a TCServerInfo object for each storage server (SS).
-The TCServerInfo includes: (i) the SS’ locality, which includes the processID that is unique to ip:port, the zoneId that specifies which rack the SS is on, and the dcId that specifies which DC the SS is in; (ii) the server’s teams, which will be discussed in the following paragraph; (iii) the tracker that monitor the status of the server; and (iv) extra information related to the server’s interface and preference.
+The TCServerInfo includes: (1) the SS’ locality, which includes the processID that is unique to ip:port, the zoneId that specifies which rack the SS is on, and the dcId that specifies which DC the SS is in; (2) the server’s teams, which will be discussed in the following paragraph; (3) the tracker that monitor the status of the server; and (4) extra information related to the server’s interface and preference.
 A server is healthy if its storage engine on the process is the same with the configured storage engine, and it is marked as desired by DD.

 **Machine (`struct TCMachineInfo`)**: A machine in FDB is considered as a rack, because a typical FDB cluster will only use one physical host from each rack in the datacenter to reduce the impact of regular rack-maintenance events on the cluster.
 All servers on the same rack belong to the same machine.
 A machine is healthy if there exists a healthy server on the machine.